Kick off the new tax year with 50% off our Ltd company accountancy packages!

-With no sick pay entitlement or employer-provided sickness benefits, income protection insurance – which can protect from any unforeseen shortfall in income – is a very popular policy with freelancers, and rightly so.
+With no sick pay entitlement or employer-provided sickness benefits, Income Protection Insurance – which can protect from an unforeseen shortfall in income – is a very popular policy with freelancers, and rightly so.

 This article helps to set out what you need to consider when taking out this cover, and the types of policies available to you as a freelancer or contractor.

 The purpose of income protection is to replace a proportion of your lost earnings should to have to take a period of time out of work due to illness or injury.
-The policy would pay you a monthly income so you are able to keep up with all your essential monthly outgoings, such as your mortgage payments and food costs.
+The policy would pay you a monthly income so you’re able to keep up with all your essential monthly outgoings,such as your mortgage payments and food costs.

-When you set up the plan you will need to select the maximum length of time that the policy could pay out for, with the options being for 12 months, 24 months, 60 months or even until your chosen retirement age, which means that the policy would pay you for as long as you need it to.
+When you set up the plan, you’ll need to select the maximum length of time that the policy could pay out for.
+You can choose from 12 months, 24 months, 60 months or even until your chosen retirement age, which means that the policy would pay you for as long as you need it to.
 If your budget allows, this last option is the gold standard; in 2016, Aviva reported the average length of claims on their income protection plan across the year sat at three years and 16 months. especially as in 2012 the insurer Aviva published an average claim length of over 9 years on their income protection plan.

-You will also need to decide how soon you would like to start receiving the payments after becoming incapacitated, which is called the deferred period.
-With no sick pay it is natural to select the shortest period of 4 weeks, but if you have savings and could survive for 13 weeks you could benefit from a premium reduction of around 40%.
+You’ll also need to decide how soon you would like to start receiving the payments after becoming incapacitated, which is called the ‘deferred period’.
+With no sick pay, it’s natural to select the shortest period of four weeks, but if you have savings and could survive for 13 weeks, you could benefit from a premium reduction of around 40%.